panaversity/learn-agentic-ai/04_building_effective_agents/04_augumentation_memory/06_graphiti_learning_path/06_searching/readme.md

 ---

-**Key Takeaway**: Search is not just about finding information—it's about discovering insights.
-Different search strategies reveal different aspects of the learning process.
-Master all approaches to unlock your knowledge graph's full potential! 🔍
+**Key Takeaway**: Different search strategies are like different lenses - each reveals a unique view of the same information.
+Use the right lens for the right question! 🔍

-*"The right search strategy turns data into actionable educational insights."*
+*"One query, four strategies, four different insights.
+That's the power of Graphiti search."*